 As ASIC miners begin pushing GPU users off the Bitcoin network, could they use their rigs to battle Alzheimer’s disease and cancer?
 One academic hopes to pick up some spare computing power from cryptocurrency miners and put it to good use.

-Stanford University professor Vijay Pande would like coin miners’ help with his scientific project, [email protected], which uses donated computing power to help find cures for devastating diseases.
+Stanford University professor Vijay Pande would like coin miners’ help with his scientific project, Folding@home, which uses donated computing power to help find cures for devastating diseases.
 He also helps run the Stanford Bitcoin Group, which conducts research into Bitcoin theory and applications.

 Crowdsourced scientific computing emerged in the early 2000s, scientists realized that lots of spare computing capacity was sitting dormant, and that those computers were now connected via the Internet.
 They developed software to distribute computing tasks between many distributed machines, which could work on pieces of them concurrently, contributing to a bigger goal.
 At the time, people called this concept grid computing.

-The [email protected] project uses computing power to better understand how proteins misfold themselves.
-This can give researchers a better chance at designing drugs and other therapies to fight the resulting illness - and it's working.
+The Folding@home project uses computing power to better understand how proteins misfold themselves.
+This can give researchers a better chance at designing drugs and other therapies to fight the resulting illness – and it’s working.

 “Our primary disease interest has been Alzheimers, and we have a drug candidate that we’re now starting to work on,” said Pande.
 The group has also put in place some pilot projects to research cancer.
 “Now that computers have got more powerful we can go after certain kinases,” he says.
 These are enzymes that send messages between cells, and modify specific protein behaviours.
 Cancerous cells can warp a kinase’s messaging, leading to misbehaviours in proteins.